 For consistency of play conditions, all participants played against the same opponent, who served as a control.
-We 338 339 considered using a computer-controlled, AI opponent (a "bot") for both consistency and, once our game is public, 340 reproducibility of the results.
-Unfortunately, even in modern, commercial first-person shooter games bots often behave 341 quite differently than do human opponents, and by far the most popular first-person shooter game modes are played are 342 human-versus-human.
-For our Hide and Seek game, we were not certain of our ability to create a bot that used the same 343 344 tactics and strategy as would a human Hide and Seek player.
-Since realistic opponent behavior was deemed essential, 345 not necessarily for score (which might vary depending upon the skill of an opponent), but to assess the relative affects 346 of latency on performance and experience, we used the same human opponent for all users.
-Network latency and local 347 latency were only applied to the participant's avatar and not to the control avatar, as indicated in Figure 3.
-348
+We considered using a computer-controlled, AI opponent (a "bot") for both consistency and, once our game is public, reproducibility of the results.
+Unfortunately, even in modern, commercial first-person shooter games bots often behave quite differently than do human opponents, and by far the most popular first-person shooter game modes are played are human-versus-human.
+For our Hide and Seek game, we were not certain of our ability to create a bot that used the same tactics and strategy as would a human Hide and Seek player.
+Since realistic opponent behavior was deemed essential, not necessarily for score (which might vary depending upon the skill of an opponent), but to assess the relative effects of latency on performance and experience, we used the same human opponent for all users.
+Network latency and local latency were only applied to the participant's avatar and not to the control avatar, as indicated in Figure 3.

-349 Users started by playing one practice round without any added latency to get familiar with the game.
-This data was 350 not analyzed.
-Users next played additional rounds, each with a different local latency (25, 100, or 175 milliseconds) 351 and network latency (0, 100, or 200 milliseconds), randomly shuffled.
-Each combination of local latency and network 352 latency was repeated 3 times, for a total 27 rounds (plus the practice round) for each user.
-353

-354 After each round, users provided a subjective Mean Opinion Score (MOS) on a discrete 5-point Likert scale about the 355 game experience in the preceding round.
-The question was "Rate the quality of the previous game round", and players 356 chose an answer from 5 options: Excellent, Good, Fair, Poor or Bad.
-Since users played a lot of game rounds (27) and 357 each round was short (40 seconds), we only asked the one question to avoid fatigue.
-Plus, our previous work2 assessing 358 359 user experience for first-person shooter games with short rounds found strong correlations between this single MOS 360 question and additional questions that could be of interest (e.g., immersion, ease of control).
-After completing the 361
+Users started by playing one practice round without any added latency to get familiar with the game.
+This data was not analyzed.
+Users next played additional rounds, each with a different local latency (25, 100, or 175 milliseconds) and network latency (0, 100, or 200 milliseconds), randomly shuffled.
+Each combination of local latency and network latency was repeated 3 times, for a total 27 rounds (plus the practice round) for each user.
+After each round, users provided a subjective Mean Opinion Score (MOS) on a discrete 5-point Likert scale about the game experience in the preceding round.
+The question was "Rate the quality of the previous game CHI '22, April 29-May 5, 2022, New Orleans, LA, USA round", and players chose an answer from 5 options: Excellent, Good, Fair, Poor or Bad.
+Since users played a lot of game rounds (27) and each round was short (40 seconds), we only asked the one question to avoid fatigue.
+Plus, our previous work assessing user experience for first-person shooter games with short rounds found strong correlations between this single question and additional questions that could be of interest (e.g., immersion, ease of control) [30].
+After completing the survey, the next round would commence when the user was ready, but users could take as much time as needed before starting the subsequent round,